TEMPTAG/readme-gen/readme-genREADME.md

   ## License

-  This project is covered under the MIT License.
-The details of the MIT License can be found on their site [HERE](https://opensource.org/licenses/MIT).
+  This project is covered under the GNU General Public License v2 (GPLv2).
+The details of the GNU General Public License v2 (GPLv2) can be found on their site [HERE](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 You can also see the full details of the [LICENSE](./LICENSE) for this specific project in the linked file.

   _Copyright © 2024 Ian Ferguson_